-We have had bitterly cold weather in recent days, with temperatures dropping to minus 7 degrees in places on Sunday night.
+We have had bitterly cold weather in recent days, with temperatures set to stay below zero tonight, but is there any way to keep your troughs unfrozen?

 This presents a bit of a problem for farmers, with drinking supplies for livestock becoming frozen over.
 As you know, it is important that animals always have a supply of fresh water, therefore, this can represent a huge problem for farmers, especially those with no electrical source nearby the water.